Dudu-Cohen/InstCast/README.md

 # InstCast
-Find Instagram images by user current location.<br />
+Find Instagram images by user current location,<br />
 With option to change the search radius by clicking <br />
-On the FAB button
+On the FAB button.